Journeys Edge is a large PvE guild. We love love this game and believe that is most enjoyed with a fun and friendly community.

 Just a few things we have to offer/cover.

-- All Guild Missions THREE TIMES A WEEK.
+- All Guild Missions TWO TIMES A WEEK.

 - Active/on the scene and helping with any task at hand.

 - Fractal training on Wednesdays.

 - Miscellaneous events.
 EX: Death Marches, Competitions, and other fun content.

 - Weekly Lottery, and Raffles!
 All with 50g+ rewards!.

 We are a very social and helpful guild that effectively covers all the content of the game.
 Don’t be afraid to give us a try, you will never be disappointed living on the [EDGE]! 🙂